LubeVPN/LubeVPN.github.io/citium.md

 :closed_lock_with_key:: ✓ means available feature; ✗ means unavailable feature.

 Here are a list of InfoSec features that any two users (e.g., Joe & Jane) who have established trusted relationship between themselves on Citium may enjoy:
 #### Permissionless
 The main benefit of Citium being a [permissionless](https://en.wikipedia.org/wiki/Blockchain#Permissionless) blockchain is censorship-resistance.
-No one can be banned from running nodes and multicasting data (e.g., text, image, video and real-time voice) onto Citium.
+No one can be banned from running nodes.
+Every node can multicast/retrieve data (e.g., text, image, video and real-time voice) to/from Citium.
+Any two users (e.g., Joe & Jane) who decide to communicate securely may hop on Citium at any time without the need to ask anyone else for permission.
 #### Confidentiality
 No unauthorized third party can access an appropriate message (e.g., sent from Joe to Jane) on Citium because Citium use a _mesh-tree multicast content delivery network_ (MTMCDN) mechanism.
 That is, the message is randomly smurfed (broken) down into packets, which in turn are distributed to as many nodes as possible by mesh-tree multicasting.
 Unless every nodes in the entire Citium CDN network is hijacked and the pertaining packets deciphered, no single packet intercepted at any individual node could do any good in deciphering the appropriate message.
 #### Integrity